-In secondary crisis helping, like long-term helping, you’ll listen actively and provide support, but you’ll make direct suggestions less often than you did in first aid helping.
+In secondary crisis helping, like long-term helping, you’ll listen actively and provide support.
+But you’ll make direct suggestions less often than you did in first aid helping.
 Your goal during a crisis time is to help your friend return to daily functioning with some understanding of what led to the crisis.
-It’s also important to know what happened during the crisis, and what the meaning of the crisis was, plus what might be done to avoid a similar crisis in the future.
+It’s also important to know what happened during the crisis.
+And it’s important to know what the meaning of the crisis was.
+Plus, you need to know what might be done to avoid a similar crisis in the future.

 There is an opportunity for people to seek help for a troubled marriage through crisis counseling.
 Their vulnerability during the crisis usually makes them aware that they cannot repair their marriage alone; so it often opens the door for God to work in the marriage.

 The above article comes from the book, “I Care About Your Marriage,” by Everett Worthington, PhD., published by Moody Press.
 Unfortunately, this book is no longer being published so the only way you can obtain it is through a used book store.

 Below are other articles on this subject of a friend helping a friend.
 To learn more, read: